DeepFrontEnd07/Trimegs_tour_-_travel/README.md

 # Trimegs_tour_-_travel
-Trimegs Tour &amp; Travels is a travel booking platform designed to help users find and book their ideal trips.
-The platform offers features such as destination browsing, travel package details, and user-friendly booking options.
-Future enhancements include authentication and a booking system to streamline reservations and improve the user experience.
+🚀 Features

+--> Trimegs Tour & Travels – A modern and elegant travel booking website built using HTML, CSS, and JavaScript.
+This platform showcases travel packages, destination highlights, and tour services, offering a user-friendly interface for travelers to explore, plan, and book their trips effortlessly.
+Key Features:
+1. Visually appealing UI with modern frontend technologies.
+2. Detailed tour packages with images, descriptions, and pricing.
+3.Interactive design for an engaging user experience.

+--> Visit the Live Link: